Locations of Jobs in Esports

-Boston very rarely produces jobs in esports, leaving New York to carry the brunt of the responsibility - something it doesn’t do very well.
-Still, there are certainly careers to be found in New York and its surrounding area and a variety of different companies, while Georgia is surprisingly active in the scene as well.
+Boston very rarely produces jobs in esports, leaving New York to carry the brunt of the responsibility - something it's been doing increasingly well in.
+There are certainly a good few esports companies in NYC and its surrounding area, while Georgia is surprisingly active in the scene as well.

 If you are on the East Coast and looking to get work in esports, here are the companies most likely to post jobs in the scene:

 - NBA 2K League - Thank the stars for the NBA 2K League for offering more jobs to New York!
 Launched in May 2018, the League is another interesting step for esports to follow as it brings a game which has a traditional sport alternative to the masses.
 You can expect them to recruit people to help in the running of the league in New York

 - NYXL - With initials beginning with “New York”, you can imagine the roles that this company posts vacancies for are located there, and you’d be right!
 Whilst not hiring too often, New York esports fans should keep their eyes peeled for chances to work for NYXL.

 - Splyce - Splyce are removed from New York City, but their Rochester office provides some nice esports jobs for new fans in the scene and more experienced professionals as well.
 We’ve recently seen them hire for more staff (good luck to any of you who applied for those roles!) so hope we’ll see more career ads by them in the future.

 - DBLTAP - A content company in esports who create brilliantly-made interviews and other video content, DBLTAP have an office in New York City.
 As such, journalists, editors and others interested in the flow of content should keep their eyes on this company who advertise for employees and interns at a decent rate.